BILL MOYERS: This week on Moyers & Company… Wendell Berry, poet and prophet.

 BILL MOYERS: Which ones?

 WENDELL BERRY: The ones who are committed.
 These people.
-The country and I think Vandana could tell you, the world, is full of people now who are doing what I just said, seeing something that needs to be done and starting to do it, without the government’s permission, or official advice, or expert advice, or applying for grants or anything else.
+The, the country and I think Vandana could tell you, the world is full of people now who are doing what I just said, seeing something that needs to be done and starting to do it, without the government’s permission, or official advice, or expert advice, or applying for grants or anything else.
 They just start doing it.

 BILL MCKIBBEN: One of the reasons that his realization and his writing was so powerful, was that it stemmed directly from his life and what he was doing.
 Had he written all the things that he wrote without that piece of land, they would have still been powerful but it was that wedding of man and message, of life and of idea that I think makes him uniquely powerful character in our culture.

-BILL MOYERS: When you talk about what sustains you, what has grounded you, you talked about coming home to Kentucky.
+BILL MOYERS: Can you talk about what sustains you, what has grounded you, you talked about coming home to Kentucky.
 Somehow it seems to me that your love for language, your...your continuing search to find the word that expresses precisely what you think.
-Your determination to do justice to the subject may have also grounded you.
+Your, your determination to do justice to the subject may have also grounded you.
 There’s a remarkable consistency in the 40 books and works that you’ve produced.